cmck/bscrape/README.md

 * Smarkets
 * Betfair

-Please feel free to contribute
+Please feel free to contribute.
+This codebase is still under development and requires continual maintenance.
+If you encounter a problem it is likely that the underlying website has changed.
+Please create an new issue or provide a pull request.

 ### Installation